Frederic and the ladybird

 "No, I've never seen him.
 But he swears he does.
 I don't really believe him though.
 I think he says he swallows spiders so people think he's interesting."

-"That's disgusting," said Isabel.
+"That's disgusting," said Isabelle.
 "But if you swallowed a ladybird alive, do you think it would be serious?"

 "If you swallow a ladybird alive," explained Benjamin, "it's terrible because the ladybird gets into your stomach and starts scratching to get out.
 So you roll around on the floor in pain.
 Eventually, the ladybird will manage to make a hole and climb out.
 So then you have blood everywhere.
 It's horrible, and you could die."